 Step one: Review ownership history

 Property surveys begin with an examination of legal descriptions for the land being examined, as well as its history.
-Your surveyor will review local databases to analyze the history of the deed and title.
+Your land surveyor will review local databases to analyze the history of the deed and title.
 The title search ensures there are no discrepancies about who owns the land.

 A property survey also covers rights-of-way, easements, and other details.
 These are items that describe how to use common yards or driveways, as well as whether your neighbour has the right of way to the street or alleyway between your homes.
+A title search would also disclose any restrictive covenants attached to the title.

 Step two: Surveying fieldwork

-Next, the surveyor will come out and measure where each boundary lies and all of the buildings or other structures on that property.
+Next, the land surveyor will come out and measure where each boundary lies and all of the buildings or other structures on that property.
 Their goal is to determine everything that belongs to your property.
 The survey will mark any fences, roads, lakes or rivers that intersect the property line and highlight where they end within the property.

-Surveyors must follow specific requirements for accuracy.
+Land Surveyors must follow specific requirements for accuracy.
 All measurements are taken using exact equipment, such as laser levels and tapes; total station; GPS units; digital angular measuring instruments (DAMI); or a combination thereof.

 Step three: Create an ownership map

-After conducting research, the surveyor will provide a map that shows the legal boundaries of the property.
+After conducting research, the land surveyor will provide a map that shows the legal boundaries of the property.
 It will outline all the measurements made during fieldwork; including all corners, along with the lengths and bearing between them.
 The finished product will also include a description of the land, the street address, buildings, and neighbouring properties' locations.

 Buying a home